dentarg/auth0-blog/_posts/2017-01-11-how-to-configure-create-react-app.markdown

 Before publishing to npm, we need to change the `name` key of the `package.json` file in `react-scripts` directory to `unicodelabs-react-scripts`.

-Change the `description` key to `Unicodelabs Configuration and scripts for Create React App.`.
-Also, point the `repository` key to the right location.
+Change the `description` key to `Unicodelabs Configuration and scripts for Create React App.` Also, point the `repository` key to the right location.
 In my case, it is `unicodelabs/create-react-app`.

 Now, `cd` to the `react-scripts` directory from your terminal like so: